Germanium Selenide (GeSe) Powder and Crystal

 For the development of next-generation electronics, optoelectronics, and nanotechnology

 Germanium selenide (GeSe) belongs to the Group IV layered metal mono-chalcogenides.
-It has a puckered layer structure similar to that of black phosphorus.
+It has a puckered layer structure similar to that of black phosphorus (BP).
 However, unlike BP, each germanium cation is triple-coordinated with a lone electron pair pointing to the inter-layer spacing.
 The lone electron pair thus is subject to inter-layer coupling to enhance the binding force between layers.

-The high quality of TMDC monolayers have been mostly been fabricated by mechanical and chemical exfoliations from bulk crystals or high-purity powders.
+The high quality of TMDC monolayers have mostly been fabricated by mechanical and chemical exfoliations from bulk crystals or high-purity powders.
 However, few-to-monolayer GeSe films with direct bandgaps are still hard to obtain by mechanical exfoliation due to the high fragility of GeSe mono-crystalline flakes.
 Liquid-phase exfoliation of high-purity powders is an alternative way to prepare GeSe nanosheets or nanoparticles.

 Germanium Selenide (GeSe) Powder from Ossila was used in the high-impact paper (IF 11.19), γ-GeSe: A New Hexagonal Polymorph from Group IV–VI Monochalcogenides, S. Lee et al., Nano Lett.
 21, 4305–4313 (2021); DOI: 10.1021/acs.nanolett.1c00714.